ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part1.md

 ## Outlook

+Since this post is already very long, I have decided to split it into several parts.
+The next part will be about [finite cyclic groups](https://en.wikipedia.org/wiki/Cyclic_group) and [symmetric groups](https://en.wikipedia.org/wiki/Symmetric_group).
+We will also implement some general constructions for groups, and add some further methods to our group class, showcasing how group theory can be modeled within TypeScript.

+Of course, when you want to do some serious computations with groups, you will most likely want to use a different, more performant programming language or even computer algebra system, tailored towards group theory in particular (GAP, Magma, Sage, ...).

 For me, it was a joy to build a bridge between my old profession (mathematics) and my new one (web development).
 I hope that you also found the investigation interesting.

-Of course, when you want to do some serious computations with groups, you will most likely want to use a different, more performant programming language or even computer algebra system, tailored towards group theory in particular (GAP, Magma, Sage, ...).

-Since this post is already very long, I have decided to split it into two parts.
-The next part will be about [finite cyclic groups](https://en.wikipedia.org/wiki/Cyclic_group) and [symmetric groups](https://en.wikipedia.org/wiki/Symmetric_group).
-We will also implement some general constructions for groups, and add some further methods to our group class, showcasing how group theory can be modeled within TypeScript.